ntn888/ntn888.github.io/_posts/bl/2022-02-22-basic-app-structure.md

 CPPFLAGS += -DCONF_USER_BL702
 ```

 > As a convenience you may simply download the following [project skeleton](/assets/src.zip).
-Extract it to a 'workspace' directory of choice; then simply run:
+Extract it to a 'workspace' directory of choice; then whenever you want to initiate a new project, simply run:
 > ```cp -a src/ my_proj/```

 Once the above files are in place all you have to do is run: